 with the other application materials.

-The closing date for the application is March 1st; awards will be announced near the end of April.
-Winning candidates are selected by two committees of specialists in the field.
+The closing date for the application is March 1st annually; awards are announced in May.
+Winning candidates are selected by the members of the Hackney Fellowship Committee consisting of specialists in the field.

 All inquiries and applications should be sent to: